Table of Contents

-Highly Intelligent People- Who Are They?
+Highly Rational and Highly Intelligent People- Who Are They?

 “they were cerebral spirits (much like the owl…), with their enlarged eyes which gave them penetrating sight, their oversized forebrain which gave them powerful reasoning, their sensitive antennae which gave them vivid imagination, and their gossamer wings which gave them access to places otherwise impossible to explore.”
 (Kiersey and Bates, 1978; p.
 215).